 Our in-depth knowledge of materials science, corrosion, and metallurgical engineering combined with the breadth of our collective experience across many industries and disciplines gives our Materials and Corrosion Engineering Practice a unique ability to efficiently provide our clients with solutions to their complex materials-based problems.
 We use our knowledge and experience to understand how and why materials, products, and processes may not perform their intended function.
-Further, we use this knowledge to help our clients prevent future failures of new products as well as aging infrastructure.
+Further, we use this knowledge to help our clients minimize the risk for future failures of new products as well as aging infrastructure.

 Over the past year, our Materials and Corrosion Engineering Practice helped clients solve critical materials-related issues in the consumer electronics, medical devices, battery systems, chemical processing, transportation, energy, utilities, and aerospace fields, among others.
+Our support of dispute resolution in the intellectual property, premises and product liability fields continued to grow supported by our strong position in direct industrial consulting.